 Social and Emotional Development Milestones

 Your baby’s social and behavioural skills needed to develop.
 Here are some things to watch out for:

 - Your baby will enjoy cuddling and will even try to please you with his actions.
 Babies of this age tend to become clingy and will often cry if separated from their parents.

 - If your baby starts to panic and cry when he meets someone new, even if the person is friendly, don’t be worried; this is normal.
 Babies develop anxiety towards strangers at this age.

-- Your nine month old will begin to develop certain preferences towards certain things and may also use something like his favourite teddy bear or his “blankie” for security.
+- Your nine-month-old will begin to develop certain preferences towards certain things and may also use something like his favourite teddy bear or his “blankie” for security.

-- Babies do understand the concept of family at this age and tend to be happier during family time.
+- Babies do understand the concept of a family at this age and tend to be happier during family time.

 Motor Skills and Physical Development Milestones

 Your baby is growing physically and developing different motor skills.
 Here are a few physical developments to look out for: